milosmns/milosmns.github.io/_posts/op-ed/2020-03-22-Mac-Curated-List.md

 ## What is this?

-To be clear, I'm not a productivity freak... but I do have a set of tools that I've grown accustomed to and without which I am (or feel) significantly less productive.
+To be clear, I'm not a productivity freak… but I do have a set of tools that I've grown accustomed to and without which I am (or feel) significantly less productive.

 This post will be a subjective, up-to-date, and curated list of all the Mac tools I use on a daily basis, with some additional good finds worth trying.